jimmy-ho-projects/personal-projects/Python Projects/__READ_ME_Python_Projects.txt

     I don't think I'll go back organizing them so uuuhhh... this is the trash dump :3

+:Basic Deck Builder
+Builds basic suite of cards; designed to be expandable.
+Use to make a blackjack game *10 Aug 2025

 :Morse_Code_Translate.py
     Uses Python dict method to translate morse code input into upper case english char.
     Can detect english char to translate to morse.
 Displays individual char and associated